BIAOXYZ/myNotes/programming_notes/book_notes/noteson_Linux_Shell_Scripting_Cookbook/noteson_Linux_Shell_Scripting_Cookbook_2nd_edition.md

 > "Note that var = value and var=value are different.
 It is a usual mistake to write var = value instead of var=value.
 The later one is the assignment operation, whereas the earlier one is an equality operation."
 >> 给shell变量赋值不能有空格，再记一次~

+#### page 15

+> "Environment variables are variables that are not defined in the current process, but are received from the parent processes."

+> 『When given a command for execution, the shell automatically searches for the executable in the list of directories in the PATH environment variable (directory paths are delimited by the ":" character).』